hsuonsivu/hsupublic/3d-models/README.md

 During halloween you must beware of aggressive robots!
 This is a set of teeth and face for UR UR5e cobot with Robotiq Adaptive Gripper.
 Needs screws to attach head.
-The teeth clip into gribber.
+The teeth clip into gripper.
 Tune down the gripping force to avoid too painful bites.

 Use Makefile.roboteeth to generate all needed parts with openscad.